Pennsylvania Licensing Overview for a Barber

 General requirements for a barber license?

-Barber Teacher – Barber License, 5 Years Work Experience
+Barber Teacher – Barber License, 5 years of work experience

 What’s the state licensing site for a barber?